GU Google Apps

-Georgetown brings the power of Google to your fingertips.
+Georgetown brings the power of Google to your fingertips no matter where you teach, work, and learn.
 Georgetown Google Apps accounts come with most of the apps (see list below) that are included with a personal Google account, so you can do pretty much anything in your Georgetown Google Apps account that you can in a personal Google account.

 - Google Apps Features

 - Accessing Google Apps with Chrome

 - Setting Up Google Apps on Your Mobile Device

 Sign in by going to the Georgetown Google Apps page, clicking on Log In, and then entering your NetID and password at the prompt.
 You must enroll in and set up Georgetown Duo two-factor authentication in order to access your Google Apps account.
 (Note: After you’ve set up your mobile device for Duo, make sure you have your mobile device with you when you log in to your Google Apps account so that you can approve the Duo authentication notification.)

 With Georgetown Google Apps, you can: